rushi6457/Gearbest.com-clone/gearbest.com/README.md

 `Context Api`
 `Chakra UI library`

-## *More information and visual representation is given about the project is given below
+## *More information and visual representation about the project is given below

 ## This is the home / landing page of the website